captn3m0/hackertray/README.md

 HackerTray is a simple [Hacker News](https://news.ycombinator.com/) Linux application that lets you view top HN stories in your System Tray.
 It relies on appindicator, so it is not guaranteed to work on all systems.
-It also provides a StatusIcon fallback but it has not been tested.
+It also provides a Gtk StatusIcon fallback in case AppIndicator is not available.

 The inspiration for this came from [Hacker Bar](http://hackerbarapp.com), which is Mac-only.
 I tried to port it to `node-webkit`, but had to do it in Python instead